 (a) The licensee must be the owner of the property where the hens will reside.

-(b) All licenses pursuant to this section shall be valid for one year from the date of issuance.
-If the licensee is found to be in violation of the standards outlined in this section and does not become compliant within seven (7) days, the license will be allowed to either expire at the end of the period or immediately terminated.
+(b) All licenses pursuant to this section shall be valid for one year, following the City’s fiscal year.
+(May 1st – April 30th) If the licensee is found to be in violation of the standards outlined in this section and does not become compliant within seven (7) days, the license will be allowed to either expire at the end of the period or immediately terminated.
 A new license will only be issued after the coop and run have been inspected and approved.

 (c) The number of hens allowed per license shall be a minimum of four (4) and a maximum of ten (10).